marcosgvjunior/Percentage-Depth-Dose-Algorithm/README.md

 **Algorithm to obtain the percentage dose depth from phase space values obtained from a simulation with GEANT4.**

+To see the math formulas, one could add the Chrome extension MathJax Plugin for Github: https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima

 A ROOT file was used as the output of the simulation [1].
 In this file, information such as position and deposited energy of each particle were saved.
 The algorithm was implemented after the use of the MakeClass method [2], with the steps described here present in the Analysis.C file, mainly after the condition in line 88 and also in the use of the spherecenter function, at line 171.

 Below I briefly explain the logic used in the implementation of the code to obtain the values for the percentage dose depth curve.
 The algorithm was used for 3 different values of radius of spheres along the transverse axis.
 Then, a small variation was made to obtain the curve on the longitudinal axis, setting the depth at 1.5 cm.